Vacancy – loss of income when a tenant is not living there

 Title – Title is reviewed by your lawyer to ensure there are no liens on the property and that the seller has the legal right to sell the property.

 Property Assessment – This is the value given to the property and what your tax bill is based off of.
 Every year the city of Chicago sends out a notice telling you the property value and what is used for determining the tax rate.
 Depending on your district you will receive the notice in spring or summer.
 If you want to appeal the value you only have a short timeframe to do so after you receive the notice, deadlines are included in the notice.
 Every 3 years the county does their reassessment and this is typically where we see the largest value increases.
-The last county assessment was 2015 and the next one is 2018.
+The last county assessment was 2018 and the next one is 2021.
+We run our calculations assuming your property will be reassessed to the purchase price and therefore you will have an increase in property taxes.

 Tax Appeals – it is common to appeal the value of your property.
 Many law firms in Chicago focus only on this and charge 40% – 50% of the tax reduction you receive, but do not get paid if the value is not decreased.
 If your taxes are $6000 and they get the value reduced so your taxes are $5000 they will charge you 40%-50% of $1000.
 If you value remain the same next year you do not pay anything and get the benefit of the full $1000 reduction.